SoftwareAG/cumulocity-agents-opc/opcua-agent/documentation/README.md

-> **Important**: In this guide OPC UA 1.0 is discussed, but it is no longer supported.
-For the new version see [Cumulocity > OPC UA 2.0](https://www.cumulocity.com/guides/users-guide/optional-services/#opcua).
+> **Important**: The OPC UA version described in this document is deprecated.
+For the new version, see [OPC UA](https://www.cumulocity.com/guides/users-guide/optional-services/#opcua) on the Cumulocity documentation website.

 # OPCUA Java gateway